 Living with Purpose

 From a theoretical standpoint you want to add value to other’s lives because you want to become active engagers in the Law of Reciprocity (the idea that what you put out in the world comes back to you).

 The practical value in adding value is that you build name recognition and familiarity.
 Marketing and trustworthiness is how businesses build their brand.

-As a purposeful individual, you seek to add value because it gives you the room necessary to grow and develop; and to have a lasting impact on someone else’s life.
+As a purposeful individual, you seek to add value because it gives you the room necessary to grow and develop; and to have a lasting impact in someone else’s life.

-The goal is to realize that we are more valuable than a dollar amount associated with an hour of time.
-The same thing that gives a CEO value is the same thing that gives a janitor value, their souls.
+The goal is to realize that we all are more valuable than a dollar amount associated with an hour of time.
+The same thing that gives a CEO value is the same thing that gives a janitor value – the fact that they are souls.

-When we become effective at touching more souls, our bank account becomes more effective at attracting more money.
-It is not about what we do, but rather why we do what we do; and who we do it for.
+When you become effective at touching more souls, your bank account will become more effective at attracting more money.
+It is not about what you do, but rather why you do what you do; and who you do it for.